Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry: Introduction

-Concisely, our contributions are as follows: \begin{enumerate} \item We establish a firm baseline for the problem of Persian Prose to Poem translation. \item We introduce two novel datasets to train and test our models. \item A new method of low-resource NMT capable of better handling the unique nature of Persian poetry is developed. \item We make both curated datasets and all implementation publicly available\footnote{https://github.com/mitramir55/Prose2Poem} to aid further studies. \end{enumerate}
+Our contributions in this work are as follows: \begin{enumerate} \item We established a firm baseline for the problem of Persian Prose to Poem translation by introducing a new method of low-resource NMT capable of better handling the unique nature of Persian poetry is developed. \item We introduced a parallel prose-poem corpus and a synonym-antonym dataset in Persian. \item We maked curated datasets and all implementation publicly available\footnote{https://github.com/mitramir55/Prose2Poem} to aid further studies. \end{enumerate}

 The rest of this paper is organized as follows: First, in section 2, we discuss the previous literature of Persian poetry and the bottlenecks of processing this natural language.
-Next, we break down our proposed method of NMT in section 3, including various subsections to delineate how we developed our approach.
-In section 4, we evaluate the results of our experimentation and provide several examples illustrating how our method can be applied to real-world circumstances.
+Next, we break down our proposed NMT method in section 3.
+In section 4, we evaluate the results of our experimentation and provide several examples illustrating how our method performs on real-world circumstances.
 Finally, we conclude the paper in section 5.